jonitrythall/wildflowers/presentation.md

 Perhaps somewhat surprisingly, birds are very important pollinators for wildflowers.
 In the United States Hummingbirds specifically are amoung the most helpful here and are especially attracted to red.
 There are 2,000 bird species globally that feed on nectar, insects, and the spiders associated with nectar bearing flowers.

 ## Saving Bugs
+Insect populations are decreasing drastically around the world.
+This is an issue for many reasons other than pollinatoion.
+Entire ecosystems that rely on bugs as a source of food can die off forever.
+Insects serve as the base of the food web, eaten by everything from birds to mammals to fish.
+Without this food source these animals will also die.

+Many insects also do a great job of animal waste removal, carrying out a crucial step in the nutrient cycling process and keeping this wase from literally piling up all around us.

 ## Beauty
 Wildflowers are vibrantly colored by design in order to attact as many pollinators as possible.
 They have the ability to cover and thrive in our native environment, creating peace and beauty while encouraging gardening and fostering pollinator education.